NaNA1337/Hashdump_Anything_specific/README.md

 ## Hashdump-random/specific

-A simple hash tool is used to calculate random hash values.
+A simple hash tool is used to calculate specific hash values.

-If you need to calculate a specific hash, you need to modify the code

-#### Added a new parameter `hash_algorithm` that allows the user to specify the hashing algorithm to use
+####  `hash_algorithm` that allows the user to specify the hashing algorithm to use

 ```python
 def brute_force_hash(*,*,hash_algorithm='*')